Ras Karkar: Ottoman era

+Ras Karkar does not appear in 16th century records.
+It is home to a fortress that was built, possibly in 1812, by the SImhan family which dominated the area in the 19th century.
+The land was purchased from a Christian family, probably in the late 19th century.

 The village, also known as Ras Ibn Samhan, is topped with a castle on a high, rocky and sharply sloping mountain surrounded by cactus trees.
 One of the many throne villages (a central village dominated by a semi-feudal family which controlled tens of villages around it) in Palestine, the castle of the Samhan family, erected in 18th or 19th century, is the subject of a preservation effort, and provides proof of the great power and wealth held by its owners at the time.

 The chief Sheikh of the Simhan family was Isma'il, who was killed by Ibrahim Pasha in the 1834 uprising.
 After Isma'il, Hasan es-Sa'id and Mohammah ibn Isma'il became the rulers.

 Edward Robinson passed by in 1838, and described the place as "a castle".
 It was also noted as a Muslim village, located in the Beni Harith district, west of Jerusalem.

 Ras Karkar was ruled by Sheikh Ismail Ibn Samhan who was respected and appreciated by his clan for the many contributions and support that he provided.
 Sheikh Ismail was killed by the Abu Ghosh family which controlled another throne village near Ras Karkar, and the castle was handed over to his nephew Hussein.

 An Ottoman village list from about 1870 showed that Ras Karkar had 16 houses and a population of 74, though the population count included men only.

 In 1882 the PEF's Survey of Western Palestine (SWP) described Ras Kerker as "a small village in a lofty position, with a spring below it on the north.
 In the middle of the village is a fortress built about 50 year since.
 The place was the seat of the great native family of Beni Simhan."

 In 1896 the population of Er-Ras was estimated to be about 210 persons.